livrasand/Kingdom-Hall-Attendant/README.md

 ## 📜 Licencia
 The app is designed by [Livrädo Sandoval](https://github.com/livrasand).
 Powered by [Svelte](https://svelte.dev/), [Electron](https://electronjs.org)  and [Primer Design System](https://primer.style/).
 Developed by [Livrädo Sandoval](https://github.com/livrasand), [Ramón Menor](https://github.com/rmenor) y [Saulo Costa](https://github.com/saulotarsobc).

+# Citación para Kingdom Hall Attendant

+If you use or rely on the Kingdom Hall Attendant project in your research, software development, or other work, we would appreciate if you would cite the project as follows:

+livrasand (Year of last update).
+Kingdom Hall Attendant.
+GitHub repository. https://github.com/livrasand/Kingdom-Hall-Attendant/

+Be sure to replace **"Year of Last Update"** with the year you are quoting, or just use [CITATION.cff](CITATION.cff).

 Copyright (c) 2023 Kingdom Hall Attendant - Released under the GoAttendant Zero Public License (GZPL).
 Kingdom Hall Attendant and the logo are trademarks of [GoAttendant](https://goattendant.com).
 Please see our trademark policy for information on acceptable use.